-Various statues of famous historical figures are spread throughout the square such as George IV, James II, and George Washington.
+With the audioguide (audioguides) you can see that various statues of famous historical figures are spread throughout the square such as George IV, James II, and George Washington.
 The latter is placed on land brought in from the United States, thus fulfilling the president’s wish to "never set foot on British soil again."

 To thank the British for their support during the Second World War, Norway donates a giant tree every Christmas which towers over the square.